Suspicious Land Conveyance

 Safeguarding Utah with Protective Intelligence

 The Department of Public Safety is invested in protecting Utah from restricted foreign entities.
-During the 2024 legislative session, representatives passed HB516, which goes into effect on May 1, 2024.
+During the 2024 legislative session, representatives passed HB516, which went into effect on May 1, 2024.

-Restricted foreign entities may not acquire an interest in land in Utah according to 63L13-201, and HB516 expands the definition of restricted foreign entities in 63L-13-101 to the following:
+Restricted foreign entities may not acquire an interest in land in Utah according to Utah Code Section 63L-13-201, and HB516 expands the definition of restricted foreign entities in Utah Code Section 63L-13-101 to the following:

-- a company that the United States Secretary of Defense is required to identify and report as a military company under Section 1260H of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, Pub.
-L. No. 116-283;
+- Military-Linked Companies: a company that the United States Secretary of Defense is required to identify and report as a military company under Section 1260H of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, Pub.
+L. No. 116-283.

-- an entity that is owned or directly controlled by the government of China, Iran, North Korea, or Russia;
+- Government-Controlled Entities: an entity that is owned or directly controlled by the government of China, Iran, North Korea, or Russia.

 Report Suspicious Land Conveyance - County Recorders